-After seeing a DCT unit in action in another steelmaking facility, Gerdau Cambridge opted to specify a DB-30 for the slag dump area.
-The DB-30 has long been known for performance that belies its smaller size, capturing dust particles more effectively than many of the larger competing machines.
+After seeing a DustBoss unit in action in another steelmaking facility, Gerdau Cambridge opted to specify a DB-30 for the slag dump area.
+The DB-30 dust control machine has long been known for performance that belies its smaller size, capturing dust particles more effectively than many of the larger competing machines.

 The Science of Slag Dust

 There are typically three different opportunities for fugitive slag particle emissions to emerge during steel processing.
 The first is from the initial fall of material, and is usually of short duration.

 “We did preliminary engineering for a bag house dust collector and overhead canopy, but the project estimate was well over a million dollars and there were doubts as to how successful it would be.”